 As an Imbellus Gameplay Engineer, you will envision how to translate feature designs into gameplay mechanics, and delight players with engaging moments.
 You will prototype and discover new solutions for complex systemic challenges, and orchestrate the game to ensure a flow state for the player.
 You will collaborate with engineers, designers, artists and learning scientists to apply playtest feedback and polish gameplay interactions to result in a high quality user experience and effective assessment.

 What you’ll be doing at Imbellus:

-Support Principal Engineer in creating, refining and polishing core gameplay systems
+Support Principal Engineer in creating, refining and polishing complex and varied gameplay systems

 Support the UI Designer in implementation, functionality, and feature integration